Porvoo forms a jewel of a town and makes a great daytrip destination just an hour from Helsinki.

 Antiques, toys and chocolate

 From Town Hall Square, you enter a neighbourhood of charming boutiques.
 Antique stores contain remnants of the old days, and the handicraft shops offer a more original and unique selection of crafts and design items than you’ll find on the Esplanade in Helsinki.
-The Old Town specialises in toys (both new and antique), handicrafts designed by local artisans and interior decoration items.
-It’s worth checking out places such as DesignDeli (Jokikatu 41) for ecofashion and Riimikko (Välikatu 8) for toys and doll houses.
+The Old Town specialises in toys (both new and antique), handicrafts designed by local artisans, and interior decoration items.

 Chocolate is another great Porvoo souvenir gift.
 Brunberg Chocolate Factory was founded in 1871 and still sells its renowned truffles in its shop (Välikatu 4).
 A competitor is located by the cathedral: Pieni Suklaatehdas (Little Chocolate Factory, Kirkkotori 2), true to its name, has a storefront that can hold only a few customers at a time.
 You can also view the master chocolatier hand-making a fresh batch of confection.

 If you have time, you can enjoy the other tastes of Old Porvoo, as well as the hospitality of the neighbourhood’s small, welcoming hotels.
-The prize-winning Wanha Laamanni Restaurant (Vuorikatu 17) is situated across from the church in a house where the peasantry held a meeting in 1809 at the time the Diet was convened.
-The Timbaali Restaurant (Jokikatu 43) is famous for its escargot.
-By the banks of the river you’ll find the Porvoo Coffee Roastery (Mannerheiminkatu 2), the place to enjoy freshly brewed coffee made from freshly roasted beans.
+By the banks of the river you’ll find a café run by Porvoo Coffee Roastery (Mannerheiminkatu 2), a great place to enjoy freshly brewed coffee made from freshly roasted beans.

 Porvoo in Photos